Safeguarding

 Designated Safeguarding Lead: Mr. Hurdman (Headteacher)

-Deputy Designated Safeguarding Lead: Mrs. Search (Deputy Headteacher, Mrs. Ranyard (ELSA)
+Deputy Designated Safeguarding Leads: Mrs. Search (Deputy Headteacher), Mrs. Ranyard (ELSA), Miss Stanbra (Y6 teacher)

 Safeguarding Governors: Mr. Anderson, Mrs. Broomfield